31 For the Lord will notLamentations 3:31-33

 Through the Bible: Lamentations 3-5

-Lamentations is the most depressing book ever.
-It follows Jeremiah, which is also the most depressing book ever.
 Not for nothing is Jeremiah called the weeping prophet.
 His assignment was to communicate a VERY unpopular message to a group of people who didn’t want to hear it.
 His message: the Babylonians are coming.
 God’s people are going to be in exile for seventy years.
 And it is because of your sin and idolatry that this is going to happen.

 Because his message was so unpopular, and because there were false prophets who were proclaiming that this whole exile thing would blow over in two years (see Jeremiah 28:1-4), Jeremiah’s words were ignored.
 The king of Judah actually cut apart the words of the scroll Jeremiah wrote, column by column, and threw them into the fire (Jeremiah 36).
 Jeremiah himself was thrown into a well and accused of treason (Jeremiah 38).

-Jeremiah hated it.
+This was NOT the plum pastor gig seminary students dream of getting, and Jeremiah hated it.
 He actually accused God of deceiving him (Jeremiah 20:7).
 Later in the same chapter, Jeremiah will say,

 Cursed be the day